skojaku/scola/docs/source/index.rst

 Introduction
 ============

-The Scola is an algorithm that takes a correlation matrix as input and outputs a network.
+The Scola is an algorithm that takes a correlation matrix or a precision matrix as input and outputs a network.
 In the generated network, edges between nodes indicate correlations that are not accounted for by some expected properties (e.g., noise independent for different variables or a global trend).

 Please cite the paper if you use this package: